wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.2.3 =
+* added access level control setting for records
+* added filtering and sorting to the [pdb_list] shortcode
+* fixed documentation error for list shortcode: the list limit parameter must be labeled 'list_limit', not 'list-limit'
+* improved handling of date values
+* added greater than and less than operators to record list filters

 = 1.2.2 =
 * added option to show groups and group descriptions in signup form
 * fixed bug in signup form submissions that contain multi-select form fields